Copy text and objects between Pages and other apps on iPad

 Select the text or object you want to copy.

-Tap Copy (you may have to tap the selection again to see Copy).
+Tap Copy in the selected location.
+(You may have to tap the selection again to see Copy).

 On the Home screen, open the app and file (for example, a document, message, or note) where you want to paste it.